Dealing with damp

 How can I ensure my damp-proof course continues to work?

-Generally, a damp proof course should look after itself.
-However you can avoid causing problems by ensuring the external ground level remains 150mm (6in) below it, preventing bridging it with internal or external plaster coats and ensuring that if any building alterations happen that it’s repaired.
+Generally, a damp-proof course should look after itself.
+However, you can avoid causing problems by ensuring the external ground level remains 150mm (6in) below it, not bridging it with internal or external coats of plaster, and ensuring it's repaired if damaged by any building alterations.